icopy-site/awesome-cn/docs/awesome/awesome-naming.md

 - [ACID vs. BASE](https://www.johndcook.com/blog/2009/07/06/brewer-cap-theorem-base/) - Acronyms describing competing database ideologies (aka.
 SQL vs. NoSQL).
 Note that acid and base are also opposites in chemistry.
 - [Bottleneck](https://en.wikipedia.org/wiki/Bottleneck#Computing) - A central part of a network/application that significantly limits throughput/performance and should ideally be eliminated.
 - [Brick](https://en.m.wikipedia.org/wiki/Brick_(electronics)) - When your device is so corrupted it virtually turns into a brick.
-- [Choreographic programming](https://en.wikipedia.org/wiki/Choreographic_programming) - A programming paradigm where programs are compositions of interactions among multiple concurrent participants.
 - [camelCase, snake_case, kebab-case](https://en.wikipedia.org/wiki/Letter_case#Use_within_programming_languages) - Different case styles where the name illustrates its appearance.
 - [Easter egg](https://en.wikipedia.org/wiki/Easter_egg_(media)) - A hidden feature especially in video games in reference to the Easter egg hunt.
 - [Floating point number](https://floating-point-gui.de/formats/fp/) - This representation can encode numbers at very different magnitudes with limited amount of digits by letting the radix point _float_ instead of being fixed in place.
 - [Framework](https://en.wikipedia.org/wiki/Software_framework) - In software architecture (like in actual architecture) frameworks provide basic structure to  build upon that guide and constrain the further development.
-- [Garbage Collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science)) - Part of a program that attempts to find and reclaim garbage pieces of memory not used anymore.
 - [Glue Code](https://en.wikipedia.org/wiki/Glue_code) - Jenga and LEGO bricks don't share the same interface but you can always glue them together.
 - [Heisenbug](https://en.wikipedia.org/wiki/Heisenbug) - A bug that seems to disappear or change when one tries to study it.
 It's a pun on Werner Heisenberg who discovered that the act of observing quantum systems inevitably alters their state.
-- [Lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation) - An evaluation stategy which suspends evaluation until it's absolutly necessary and then never does it again.
 - [Magic](https://en.wikipedia.org/wiki/Magic_(programming)) - A magic program/piece of code is doing it's job but nobody knows how.
 Like in reality, magic doesn't actually exist.
 Once you understand it, it's not magic anymore.
 - [Process starvation](https://en.wikipedia.org/wiki/Starvation_(computer_science)) - A problem where a process is perpetually denied resources to do its work.
 - [Time travel debugging](https://en.wikipedia.org/wiki/Time_travel_debugging) - Stepping back in time through source code to understand execution and sometimes even to change history.